 Establishment of Financing mechanism taking into account innovative approaches to bring the benefits of ICT to all.

-Creation of a clear link between the WSIS Process at the international level and institutional set up at the national level.
+Creation of a clear link between the WSIS Processes and institutional processes at the national level.

 The development of telemedicine at new levels, with mobile devices, distance intervention and controls, which allows improving health care services in all the national territory.